How to Set, Change, or Disable User Password in Linux

 6. The sixth field is the number of days before the password lifetime expires when the user will start receiving warnings.

-7. The seventh field is the number of days after the password lifetime expires when the user is disabled.
+7. The seventh field is the days after the password lifetime expires when the user is disabled.

 Additionally, the -Sa switch is helpful if you want to list the password status for all users.